-Latent Bioreactive Uaa
+Biospecific Chemistry via Latent Bioreactive Uaa

-We overcame this challenge by designing a Uaa to react with a natural amino acid through proximity-enabled bioreactivity.
-The reactivity of the bioreactive Uaa is fine tuned so that it remains intact inside cells and through protein translation; only when the Uaa is placed proximal to the target natural amino acid residue will the reaction occur specifically forming a new covalent bond.
+Proximity-enabled bioreactivity: Protein side chains can spontaneously form a covalent linkage via cysteines only.
+We broke this natural barrier by adding new covalent bonds into proteins in live cells.
+We have designed a Uaa to react with a natural amino acid through proximity-enabled bioreactivity: The reactivity of the bioreactive Uaa is fine-tuned so that it remains intact inside cells and through protein translation; only when the Uaa is placed proximal to the target natural amino acid residue will the reaction occur specifically forming a new covalent bond.

 References